ongres/stackgres/doc/content/en/03-production-installation/01-pre-requisites/_index.md

   --set grafana.autoEmbed=true
 ```

-This method requires the installation process to be able to access grafana API as grafana
- administrator by username and password (see [installation via helm]({{% relref "/03-production-installation/02-installation-via-helm" %}})
- for more options related to automatic embedding of grafana).
+This method requires the installation process to be able to authenticate using administrative username and password to the Grafana's API (see [installation via helm]({{% relref "/03-production-installation/02-installation-via-helm" %}}) for more options related to automatic embedding of Grafana).

 ### Manual integration

 Some manual steps are required in order to achieve such integration.

-1. Create grafana dashboard for postgres exporter and copy/paste share URL:
+1. Create Grafana dashboard for Postgres exporter and copy/paste share URL:

     **Using the UI:** Click on Grafana > Create > Import > Grafana.com Dashboard 9628

     Check [the dashboard](https://grafana.com/grafana/dashboards/9628) for more details.

-2. Copy/paste grafana dashboard URL for postgres exporter:
+2. Copy/paste Grafana's dashboard URL for the Postgres exporter:

     **Using the UI:** Click on Grafana > Dashboard > Manage > Select Postgres exporter dashboard > Copy URL

     Or using the value returned by the next [script]().

-3. Create and copy/paste grafana API token:
+3. Create and copy/paste Grafana API token:

     **Using the UI:** Grafana > Configuration > API Keys > Add API key (for viewer) > Copy key value